Abderrahmene-KSM/SGEMV/README.md

  ./script.sh
  ```

 .
-Finally, if you don't have halide installed in you system or you have a binary release, you can use this command; it will download the important files to compile and run the program (The global size is 223MB) :
+Finally, if you don't have halide installed in you system or you have a binary release, you can use this command; it will download some important files before compiling (The global size is 223MB) :
  ```bash
  ./script.sh -d
  ```